The Akbar Ghahary CAPITOL HILL INTERNSHIP PROGRAM (CHIP)

 CHIP is focused on serving young Iranian American college students/recent graduates who seek to increase their professional experiences in the legislative and political arena.
 As such, individuals who apply for the internship will be first evaluated on both the merit of their educational and professional experiences by PAAIA.
 Applicants who proceed past the evaluation stage are matched with Congressional offices that best represent their interests and/or geographic region.

 The application process is highly selective and only a select few will be chosen for these internship opportunities.
 The best-suited individuals will be students pursuing political science, public policy, history, and/or economics and journalism majors.
-However, our goal is to create a more engaged community overall.
-Therefore, students in other majors are encouraged to apply, providing a distinct reason why the experience would be beneficial in their professional growth.
+However, students in other majors who have an interest in government and policy related work are also encouraged to apply.
 Final approval for acceptance into the internship lies solely in the hands of mentioned Congressional Offices, not PAAIA.

 All applicants must complete and submit the PAAIA Capitol Hill Internship Program Application Form, along with a résumé, transcript, and references to firstname.lastname@example.org or by mail to: